Subject: Bailey v. State of North Carolina; Emory v. State of North Carolina; Patton v. State of North Carolina

 Issued By: Personal Taxes Division

-This Directive explains the income tax consequences of the North Carolina Supreme Court's decision in Bailey v.
-State of North Carolina and the subsequent settlement of that case.
-That court action affects the taxation of retirement benefits paid to former employees of the State of North Carolina, its local governments, and the federal government, including persons receiving these benefits as survivor beneficiaries.
-If you have any questions about this Directive, you may call the Personal Taxes Division of the North Carolina Department of Revenue at (919) 733-3565.
-You may also write to the Division at P.O.
-Box 871, Raleigh, North Carolina 27602-0871.
+This Directive supplements Directive PD-99-1, issued on March 4, 1999.
+Directive PD-99-1 explains the income tax consequences of the North Carolina Supreme Court's decision in Bailey v.
+State of North Carolina and the subsequent settlement of that case and the two related cases of Emory v.
+State of North Carolina and Patton v.
+State of North Carolina.
+As explained in PD-99-1, the Bailey settlement affects the taxation of retirement benefits paid to former employees of the State of North Carolina, its local governments, and the federal government, including persons receiving these benefits as survivor beneficiaries.

-The settlement requires the State to appropriate $799,000,000 for refunds to State, local, and federal retirees and provides that individuals who paid income tax for tax years 1989 through 1997 on State, local, and federal government retirement benefits and who were "vested" for receipt of those benefits are entitled to refunds.
-The settlement also provides that the plaintiffs will not pay North Carolina income tax in future years on their retirement benefits.
-Any State, local, or federal government retiree who was not "vested" is not eligible for a refund of taxes previously paid on retirement benefits and will continue to pay tax on retirement benefits received in future years, subject to the $4,000 deduction allowed to all government retirees.
-For most government retirement systems, a person is "vested" for receipt of benefits if the person had five or more years of creditable service in a qualifying State, local or federal retirement system as of August 12, 1989.
-For certain retirement systems, the "vesting" period is less.
+The Court's Order Approving Class Action Settlement was issued on October 9, 1998.
+The settlement requires the State to appropriate $799,000,000 for refunds to State, local, and federal retirees.
+It provides that individuals who paid income tax for tax years 1989 through 1997 on State, local, and federal government retirement benefits and who were "vested" for receipt of those benefits are entitled to refunds.
+It also provides that the plaintiffs will not pay North Carolina income tax in future years on their retirement benefits.

 Qualifying State or Local Retirement Systems